nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Value proposition**:

-* Manage contacts faster than a typical mouse/GUI driven app.
+* Manage contacts and tasks faster than a typical mouse/GUI driven app.
 * Organise and separate their school contacts from personal contacts.
+* Organise and separate their school tasks from personal tasks.
 * Practice and train their typing speed.
 * Increase their familiarity with using CLI tools.